 - A multi-media or new media presentation

-- To explore the social construction of gender
+- To explore the social construction of sex, gender, or sexuality

-- To provide feminist and/or gender analyses of established disciplinary content or methodology
+- To provide feminist, gender, or queer analyses of established disciplinary content or methodology

-- To develop theories and methodologies of feminist or gender analysis
+- To develop theories and methodologies of feminist, gender, or queer analysis

 Judging: The WGST Awards Committee will evaluate research and creative projects based on the quality of the work and its capacity to deepen our understanding of women and gender studies.
 The Award winner will be announced at the annual WGST spring garden party.